 In the case of more serious infections, it is of course always advisable to consult a dermatologist to prevent the infection from spreading!

 In 2018, dupilumab was approved for treatment as a so-called biological and shows great promise as a low-side-effect alternative to systemic, i.e. oral, therapies.
 Biologicals are drugs that are produced with the help of biotechnology and genetic engineering.
-They are usually antibodies, the body's own messenger substances and proteins.
+These are mostly antibodies, the body's own messenger substances and proteins.

 The approval of further biologicals is currently under review, so we can assume that dupilumab will soon no longer be the only alternative.